Should Kelowna Extend Clement Avenue to Reduce Midtown Traffic?

 What Could Change

-A new four-lane arterial road would cut through Midtown with traffic signals and roundabouts at major intersections.
-The Okanagan Rail Trail would be realigned but kept—possibly widened with separated paths for cyclists and pedestrians.
-Highway 97 could eventually get dedicated transit lanes once traffic shifts to the new road.
+A new four-lane arterial road would cut through Midtown with intersections at Spall, Dilworth, Enterprise and Highway 33.
+Expect a mix of traffic signals and roundabouts.
+The Okanagan Rail Trail would be realigned but kept intact, possibly with improvements like wider paths and better crossings.

 Key Issues

-• How should the road design balance traffic flow with access for local businesses?
+• How should the road design balance traffic flow with trail user safety?

-• What improvements should be made to the Okanagan Rail Trail during realignment?
+• What improvements are needed for the Okanagan Rail Trail during realignment?

 How to Participate

-1. The survey is now closed.
-Review the Engagement Summary to see what participants said and watch for next steps.
+1. The survey has closed.
+Review the Engagement Summary to see what participants said.

 What Happened

-The City completed public engagement and has published an Engagement Summary documenting what participants said.
-The project is now moving to next steps in the preliminary design phase.
+The City completed public engagement on the Clement Avenue Extension preliminary design.
+An Engagement Summary has been published documenting what participants said.
+The project is now moving to next steps.